udzura/slides/ebpfjapan202408/index.md

 _class: sample
 -->

-# なお、こういう話は
+# Incidentally, these stories...

-- 入門eBPFに大体全部
+- Are mostly in "Learning eBPF"
-- より詳しく載ってます
+- More details are included in the book!
-（ほんと？）
+(really? including about binary format too?)

 ![bg h:400 right](./book.png)